stevearc/pypicloud/doc/topics/api.rst

 ``GET`` ``/admin/user/<username>/permissions/``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Get a list of packages that a user has permissions on
+Get a list of packages that a user has explicit permissions on

 **Example**::